Lande21/RolandeU.github.io/README.md

 ***Date : November 27th,2024 *** Grad school.....I'm so proud of you !
 Always!
-Todays was Reine's day
+Todays is about to be Rosy's birthday :)
 # RolandeU.github.io

 A portfolio GitHub webpage with a few bits of my work throughout my career.
 And daily journal logs....